mhxlearn/mcyintro/_pages/about.md

 - A note on Hausdorff measures of self-similar sets in $R^d$. (joint with Yu-Feng Wu) [Annales Fennici Mathematici](https://afm.journal.fi/article/view/110908) 46 (2021), no.2, 957–963.

-- Dimensions of projected sets and measures on typical self-affine sets. (joint with De-Jun Feng and Chiu-Hong Lo)[Advances in Mathematics]() 431(2023), Paper No. 109237, 62 pp.
+- Dimensions of projected sets and measures on typical self-affine sets. (joint with De-Jun Feng and Chiu-Hong Lo) [Advances in Mathematics]() 431(2023), Paper No. 109237, 62 pp.

 - One-sided multifractal analysis of Gibbs measures on the line. (joint with De-Jun Feng)In preparation.

 # 🎖 Honors and Awards
 - *2023.05*    Prof Ka-Sing Lau Scholarship for Mathematics.
 Department of Mathematics, The Chinese University of Hong Kong.
-- *2018- 2022* Hong Kong PhD Fellowship Award.
+- *2018-2022* Hong Kong PhD Fellowship Award.
 Research Grants Council of Hong Kong.
 - *2018.02*    Pacemaker to Merit Student, Huazhong University of Science and Technology.
 - *2017.11*    National Schoclarship, Ministry of Education of the People’s Republic of China.
 - *2016.11*    National Schoclarship, Ministry of Education of the People’s Republic of China.